hotdoy/grav-theme-hotdoy/README.md

 ## What's next ?
 * In the middle of refactoring color variables, expect 1.7 to break things.
 * Articles might get more taxonomy support.
 * Some sort of edit button on the frontend.
-Probably inspired by https://github.com/getgrav/grav-plugin-editor-buttons/.

 ## Need a ✋ ?